Parable of the Renegades

 "Never," Lucas protested and struggled in pain.

 Rea positioned her hands around Lucas' head, one on the chin and the other at the back of his head.
-Then without a hint, she gave it a quick twist.

 Both of Lucas' arms grew limp as they stopped what they were doing and fell flat to the ground.